2015 French Open

 The 2015 French Open was a tennis tournament played on outdoor clay courts.
-It was the 119th edition of the French Open and the second Grand Slam event of the year.
+It was the 114th edition of the French Open and the second Grand Slam event of the year.
 It took place at the Stade Roland Garros from 24 May to 7 June and consisted of events for professional players in singles, doubles and mixed doubles play.
 Junior and wheelchair players also took part in singles and doubles events.

 Rafael Nadal was the five-time defending champion in the Men's Singles, but lost to Novak Djokovic in the quarter finals.
 Stan Wawrinka won his first French Open title, defeating Djokovic in the final.
 Maria Sharapova was defending the Women's Singles title, but lost to Lucie Šafářová in the fourth round.
-Serena Williams defeated Šafářová in the final and won her third French Open title, 20th Grand Slam singles title, and third Career Grand Slam.
+Serena Williams defeated Šafářová in the final and won her third French Open title, 20th Grand Slam singles title, and third Career Grand Slam (joining Steffi Graf as the only two women in the Open Era to do so).

 Tournament

 The 2015 French Open was the 114th edition of the French Open and was held at Stade Roland Garros in Paris.

 The tournament is an event run by the International Tennis Federation (ITF) and is part of the 2015 ATP World Tour and the 2015 WTA Tour calendars under the Grand Slam category.
 The tournament consists of both men's and women's singles and doubles draws as well as a mixed doubles event.

 There is a singles and doubles events for both boys and girls (players under 18), which is part of the Grade A category of tournaments, and singles and doubles events for men's and women's wheelchair tennis players as part of the UNIQLO tour under the Grand Slam category.
 The tournament was played on clay courts and took place over a series of 22 courts, including the three main showcourts, Court Philippe Chatrier, Court Suzanne Lenglen and Court 1.